Hilton Head Island Hall of Fame Nominations

 Hilton Head Island has introduced a Hall of Fame to permanently enshrine the visionary people of the past and present who have had a lasting and extraordinary impact on our community.
 The first inductees were announced November 1, 2012.

 Location for the Hall of Fame

 The Coastal Discovery Museum has designated a Wall of Fame within the Museum.
 Each honoree will have a large bas relief with an engraved plaque detailing their achievements.
-Future plans include a dedicated tabby wall built along one of the Honey Horn pathways.
+The plaques are placed on tabby pedestals in a beautiful setting behind the main house..

 Who does the selecting?
 A dedicated group of longtime community members were chosen to select honorees.
 They will review annually nominations during the month of October, in preparation for the announcement on November 1st.